alphanet-systems/fs-biz-stream/PRODUCT_DESIGN.md

 - **API Layer:** **PostgREST.** A standalone web server that turns our PostgreSQL database directly into a secure, RESTful API.
 It's extremely lightweight and fast.
 - **Authentication/RBAC:** **Lucia Auth.** An open-source, framework-agnostic authentication library that gives us full control to build our own user management and role-based access control system within Next.js.
 - **File Storage:** **MinIO.** An open-source, S3-compatible object storage server we can self-host for CSV uploads, logos, and backups.
+- **How it Works:** The Next.js app, using Lucia Auth, handles user login and generates a secure JSON Web Token (JWT).
+For all subsequent data requests, our frontend sends this JWT to the PostgREST server.
+PostgREST validates the token and uses the `role` claim inside it to enforce database-level permissions for that specific request.
+This provides a highly secure and decoupled architecture.

 *   **Pros:**
     *   **Maximum Control & No Bloat:** We only include the exact functionality we need.